awsdocs/aws-net-developer-guide/doc_source/net-dg-config-creds.rst

 Use can manage the profiles in the shared credentials file in two ways:

-* You can a text editor.
+* You can use a text editor.
 The file is named :file:`credentials`, and the default location is under your user's home folder.
 For example, if your user name is :code:`awsuser`, the credentials file would be :file:`C:\\users\\awsuser\\.aws\\credentials`.